asyncapi/website/pages/docs/tools/asyncapi-cli.md

 weight: 1
 ---

-## Install CLI Using NPM and Node
+The AsyncAPI CLI is one of the tools you will need to work with your AsyncAPI documents.
+You can use the CLI to validate AsyncAPI documents, use the Generator tool, and even for creating new AsyncAPI documents.

+## Installation
-To use the AsynAPI CLI tool, you must have Node.js version 10 or higher and NPM installed on your PC.
+To use the AsynAPI CLI tool, you must install NPM and a Node.js version 10 or higher.
 To check if you already have both installed, run the following commands in your terminal:

 ```sh
 # check if node is installed